The Roman road to the monastery of Santa MariaBack to Routes

 Using shortening options: 8-17km per day, 2-4 hrs (using lifts)

 Paths, some rocky/steep, and granite paved tracks.
+Small sections of this route may affect those with severe acrophobia (Ermida to Brufe).
 Compass skills essential.
 Highest point on route: 900m.

 Medium-hard: Average cumulative uphill stretches (CUSs) 652m (420m-1260m) per day.